presleyp/Speriment/README.md

   blocks.
 - Latin squares.
 For each item set (conditions 1 to n of an item), make a group (a list of Pages).
 Keep the order of the conditions the same in each group.
-  Then set the block containing the groups to latinSquare = True.
-This feature uses the "condition" variable set by PsiTurk, so remember to set that to your number of conditions.
+  Then set the block containing the groups to `latin_square = True`.
+This feature uses the `condition` variable set by PsiTurk, so remember to set that to your number of conditions.
 - pseudorandomization.
-Specify the condition of each Page in a block, and then set pseudorandom = True.
+Specify the condition of each Page in a block, and then set `pseudorandom = True`.
 The block will not run two items of the same condition in a row.
 - training loops.
-Give the relevant pages in a block (or their options) "correct" attributes.
+Give the relevant pages in a block (or their options) `correct` attributes.
 Then set a criterion for the block, as explained in the Python API.
 The block will rerun itself until the participant performs as well as you specified in the criterion.
 - presentation of items conditioned on previous responses.
 Create a RunIf